Dilini16/yolo-kitti-detection/README.md

-# YOLO KITTI Object Detection
+# YOLO KITTI Object Detectionssss

 This project trains a **YOLOv8** model on the **KITTI dataset** to detect **cars, pedestrians, and cyclists**.
 It uses the **Ultralytics YOLOv8** implementation for training and object detection.